bmar1/nest/README.md

 - **Fast source 3:** recently stored PostgreSQL listings that have **not expired**
 - Cached listings currently get an `expires_at` timestamp and are reused while still fresh
 - Live + cached results are merged and deduplicated before scoring

-### Current Result Behavior

-- Searches are processed asynchronously
-- The frontend polls `/api/v1/search/{searchId}/results`
-- Result cards show real listing images when available
-- Cards include quick score explanations such as where a listing is strong on price but weaker on amenities
-- Cards can open detailed views and image galleries

 ## 🧮 Scoring Algorithm